logos-maker/VST2/README.md

 For painting graphics, it uses almost no code at all.
 And it has a separate file that connects to different platforms that is also small and different, depending on what platform the compiler uses.
 For graphics it uses character maps, an old concept widely used in the 80's and in 2D computer games.
 But in this case you can place them anywhere in the editor window side by side.
 It will soon be fixed so you can layer them with alpha channel with a little tweak of the code.

-Character maps is a very powerful concept, that gives very little code, for doing wondrous stuff.
+Character maps is a very powerful concept, that gives very little code, for doing wonderous stuff.
 It can be used for animations and other stuff very easily and fits the needs for graphics in audio plugins very well.
 The posibility to make stand alone applications may be reintroduced later on, and also make the posiblility to make old school application programming and easy game development with the same ease of use later on.

 ## Tutorials
 A tutorial on how to use and change this example will luckely be provided later on.
 This is only a showcase at the moment, even if it's fully working code.
 ## Compilation on Linux
-It can easily be done on a standard Linux machine with a command like... gcc generic_fx_code.c -o plugin.so -fPIC -shared ...for a 64bit Linux plugin.
-Or... x86_64-w64-mingw32-gcc generic_fx_code.c -o plugin.dll -fPIC -shared -lgdi32 ...for a 64bit Windows plugin.
+It can easily be done on a standard Linux machine with a command like... gcc generic_fx_code.c -o plugin.so -fPIC -shared ...for a 64-bit Linux plugin.
+Or... x86_64-w64-mingw32-gcc generic_fx_code.c -o plugin.dll -fPIC -shared -lgdi32 ...for a 64-bit Windows plugin.